Towards SMT Solver Stability via Input Normalization: Approximating a Normalization Algorithm

 Thus, when comparing super-patterns, we compare the entries in the sequences one by one using the integer multiset order.
 The first two entries in $\superpattern{v}{\EC}$ and $\superpattern{w}{\EC}$ are $\{0,4\}$ for $v$ and $\{0,0\}$ for $w$.
 Because $\langle 0,0\rangle < \langle 0,4\rangle$, we can conclude that $\superpattern{w}{\EC} < \superpattern{v}{\EC}$.
 Thus, we should switch the order of assertions in the last equivalence class.
 Similarly, by computing super-patterns for $z$ and $v$, we can see that we should keep the order of the assertions in the first equivalence class.

 It is possible for all of the super-patterns of corresponding symbols in two assertions in the same equivalence class to be the same.
 In this case, our heuristic algorithm fails, and the assertion order is left unchanged.
 For example, for $\EC_2$, the only user-defined symbols available for comparison are $x$ and $y$, and they have the same super-pattern.
-Thus, we leave these assertions in their original order for now.
-Pseudo-code for the full algorithm for sorting assertions is shown in \Cref{alg:assertion-ordering}.
+Thus, we leave these assertions in their original order for now. \Cref{alg:assertion-ordering} shows the full algorithm for ordering two assertions.